TomDeneire/InformationScience/course/project.md

 This task contains (at least) the following components:

-- Build a Jupyter Notebook that accepts user input of a book title, such as "Moby Dick", "To Kill a Mockingbird", "The Origin of Species", ...
+- Build a Jupyter Notebook that accepts user input of a book title, such as "To Kill a Mockingbird", "The Origin of Species", ...

-- Make a call to the [DBpedia lookup API](https://github.com/dbpedia/lookup) (prefix `https://lookup.dbpedia.org/api/search/PrefixSearch?QueryString=`).
+- Make a call to the [DBpedia lookup API](https://github.com/dbpedia/lookup) (prefix `https://lookup.dbpedia.org/api/prefix?query=`).
 (Don't be surprised if the API sometimes returns incomplete information, it is not the most recent lookup API.
 The most recent one uses SPARQL queries though).

-- The API response, see e.g. `https://lookup.dbpedia.org/api/search/PrefixSearch?QueryString=mockingbird`, will be XML which refers to the ontology of each result.
+- The API response, see e.g. `https://lookup.dbpedia.org/api/prefix?query=mockingbird`, will be XML which refers to the ontology of each result.
 For books look for `http://dbpedia.org/ontology/Book`

 - Parse the XML response and extract the result you need.
 If there are several, allow the user to pick a choice before you continue to the resource itself, e.g. `http://dbpedia.org/resource/To_Kill_a_Mockingbird`